 You will need to take a blood test to determine your body's levels of low-density lipoprotein (LDL, also known as ‘bad' cholesterol), high-density lipoprotein (HDL, also known as 'good' cholesterol) and triglycerides.
 This requires you to fast (no food/drinks except water) for 8 – 10 hours beforehand.

 For colorectal cancer:

 Various screening tools are available for colorectal cancer.
-Fecal Immunochemical Test (FIT) involves analysing your stool samples for traces of blood.
+Occult Blood Immunological (OBI) involves analysing your stool samples for traces of blood.
 If your test results are positive, you may have to follow up with a colonoscopy.
 A colonoscopy allows direct visualisation of the bowels, removal of polyps and/or tissue sampling in the same sitting.
 It is thus considered the most accurate screening method for colonic cancers.
-One can also opt to be screened with a colonoscopy, even without a FIT.
+One can also opt to be screened with a colonoscopy, even without an OBI.

 For breast cancer:

 Apart from doing regular breast self-examination, you should also do a mammogram, which is an x-ray of the breasts especially if you're above 40.
 Consult your doctor regarding screening frequency if you have a high risk of breast cancer (e.g. family history of gynaecological cancers such as breast and ovarian cancer).